ScudderSaul/VidFileTag/README.md

 # VidFileTag
-A video file Tagging application
+File Tagging for media files application

 VidFileTag is a program that is used to add tags to a database describing media files of many kinds, images, music, and video.
 It maintains all tag information in a local database and never modifies the media files.